Adil-Kassam/Django-API/README.md

 Simplified API Development: The project illustrates how Django streamlines the process of API development, providing a robust framework for creating web services.

-Hands-On Learning: Designed for learners with varying levels of expertise, the project offers practical insights into building APIs using Python and Django.

 ## Key Features: